-La Sierra University's Studies Abroad program includes foreign-language study opportunities in Europe and South America through Adventist Colleges Abroad (ACA) and English-language study through Avondale College in Australia, Newbold College in England and Asia-Pacific International University in Thailand.
+La Sierra University's Studies Abroad program includes foreign-language study opportunities in Europe and South America through Adventist Colleges Abroad (ACA).
 All students are invited to participate, regardless of their major.
 Terms of study are flexible and range from full-year, summer, or single quarter experiences.